obordonado/Blueclub/README.md

 <br>

 >It's been a wonderful experience to code this project.<br>
->I'm very open to any suggestions you may have about it !!
+>I'm very open to any suggestions you may have about it !!<br>
 >The whole job has taken approximately 20 hours from start to end